RobertCam/recipe-mood-match/README.md

 ## 📝 Notes

 - Recipes are saved to browser localStorage, so they persist across sessions
-- The app uses OpenAI's GPT model to generate creative, mood-matched recipes
+- The app uses OpenAI's GPT model (gpt-5-mini) to generate creative, mood-matched recipes
 - All recipes include allergy considerations when specified
+- When you provide specific ingredients, the AI will incorporate them into the recipe while still matching your mood

 ## 🤝 Contributing